Certified Dog Trainer Sherry Clark

 The first Training school Sherry attended was Canine Specialty Training, by a Service Dog and Search and Rescue Dog Trainer in Kansas City, MO, 2001.
-This course was hands-on with strong emphasis on turning shelter dogs into working dogs.
+This course was hands-on with strong emphasis on turning shelter dogs into service dogs for people with disabilities.

 In 2001, Sherry worked and trained through PetSmart also in Kansas City, MO.
 The course promoted reward based training for all family dog issues

 Wolf Park - Wolf and Dog Behavior Camp

 In 2003 she spent one week with wolves at Wolf Park in Indiana led by Ray Coppinger, author of Dogs: A New Understanding of Canine Origin, Behavior and Evolution and Erich Klinghammer (founder of wolf park).
 She was able to be one-on-one with captive bred wolves.
 Wolves, like all other animals, can be trained using positive reinforcement.